Agrarvolution/com.agrarvolution.autotimecodecorrection/ReadMe.md

 - **High Framerate Files don't match**
 File duration is used to pick the correct files.
 Tentacle only outputs duration down to the second.
 Which can lead to rounding errors in combination with highframerate footage.
 In this case the duration in the .csv should be rounded down.

+- **WAV Files don't update their metadata**
+The metadata is always changed by the plugin.
+For an yet unknown reason Bridge doesn't retain the changed metadata, even after the new one was provided.
+Currently Metadata of wav files can be changed after a restart of Bridge.
 ## Version history

 ### Current